ton-connect/sdk/DEVELOPERS.md

 Whether you're publishing a beta version or a new release, the process consists of several common steps with slight variations depending on the version type.

-> TODO: automate this process with an nx plugin.
+> TODO: automate this process with a plugin.

 ### Step-by-step guide